SimonWoodtli/zet/20230303072940/README.md

 1. If UEFI, boot partition: `mkfs.fat -F 32 -n boot /dev/sdXX1`
 1. swap partition: `mkswap -L swap /dev/sdXX4`

-**Optional**: Only run the next commands to create a file system for your primary/secondary partitions if you do not want to encrypt them.
+**Optional:** Only run the next commands to create a file system for your primary/secondary partitions if you do not want to encrypt them.

 1. primary partition: `mkfs.ext4 -L nixos /dev/sdXX2`
 1. secondary partition: `mkfs.ext4 -L data /dev/sdXX3`